dmilith/TheSS/README.md

 NODE_ENV                    # value of environment stage
 NODE_DOMAIN                 # value of domain name - what user did specify
                             # by doing "svdply domain.name"
-NODE_WEBSOCKET_PORT         # value of additional port frequently used for
-                            # websockets (this env might dissapear in future,
-                            # cause it might be done automagically)
-NODE_WEBSOCKET_CHANNEL_NAME # value of channel name of websockets root
+NODE_PID_FILE               # value of absolute path to pid file NODE_LOG_FILE               # value of absolute path to log file

 # all of these values are accessible through process.env.VALUE_NAME on web-app side
 ```